Don’t be a stranger, we’d love to hear from you!

 Electric, gas, water, oil, etc… are all allowable

 There are generally two scenarios where duplication of rent occurs:-

 - Where the contractor is relocated to take on a new contract.
 This in turn means extra rent/accommodation costs are incurred.

 - Where a contractor chooses to rent accommodation rather than incurring hotel costs because this is more economical.

-HMRC sometimes argue that neither of these costs are allowable.
+HMRC sometimes argues that neither of these costs is allowable.
 Our policy is that we would not suggest you claim these costs.
 However, if you are prepared to argue with HMRC that the costs associated with either of the two scenarios above are less than the alternatives you have investigated then HMRC may agree.
-We suggest clients use their own judgement based on our interpretation above.
+We suggest clients use their own judgment based on our interpretation above.

 © Rodliffe Accounting Limited 2020